Charles-Catta/PID-Controller/Writeup.md

 for example:
   If the car is oscillating, the weight controlling the proportional term is most probably too high making the car arrive at the center line with a large angle of attack.

+## Room for improvement

+Using a simple algorithm like twiddle could help in finding more optimal settings for our three gains